HookedBehemoth/blog/content/udon.md

 On 2022.07.25, VRChat announced that they would ship the next version with Epic Games' "Easy Anti-Cheat".
 This would effectively prevent all of these efforts from ever working in-game again.

 You can check out our code [here](https://github.com/kitlith/vrc_udon_shit)

+> Special thanks to [float3](https://github.com/float3) for proofreading and spell checking this post.